Meet Your Kernersville Dentist, Dr. Zack Walker

 Life Outside of Dentistry

 When he’s not hard at work helping patients, Dr. Zack enjoys spending time outdoors, hiking, fishing, golfing, and visiting the beaches of North Carolina.
-He also enjoys cooking and spending time with his long-term girlfriend, Kim.
+He also enjoys cooking and spending time with his wife, Kim, and their dog Bubba.
 One interesting fact about Dr. Zack is during his undergraduate education at Wake Forest, he studied echolocation in bats, which is the use of biological sonar by animals to understand their surroundings.